Learning the Relation between Code Features and Code Transforms with Structured Prediction: Structured Prediction of Repair Transform Using CRFs

-Constraints restrict the sets of admissible label assignments for cliques and the message-passing algorithm can be easily modified to take the constraint into account: only admissible labeling assignments are considered in the messages.
+Constraints restrict the sets of admissible label assignments for cliques and the message passing algorithm can be easily modified to account the constraint: only admissible labeling assignments are considered in the messages.
 Constraints can be established according to the domain knowledge about what kinds of repair transforms are possible for certain nodes in a clique.
-We in this paper define constraints based on the training data set $\emph{D}= \{\langle \textbf{t}^{i}, \textbf{n}^{i}\rangle\}_{i=1}^m$.
-The idea behind is that the training data set \emph{D} is large and representative enough, and for an assignment $\textbf{t}^{k}$ to be admissible, we should have observed the occurrence of this in the training data.
-Using the notations in section 5.2.2, for different types of cliques, we define the set of admissible repair transforms for different node labels as follows: where $\gamma$ represents the set of possible labels for a node, $T^S$, $T^P$, and $T^T$ are the sets whose elements are 1-tuple, 2-tuple, and 3-tuple respectively.
+We in this paper define constraints based on the training dataset $\emph{D}= \{\langle \textbf{t}^{i}, \textbf{n}^{i}\rangle\}_{i=1}^m$.
+The idea is that the training dataset \emph{D} is representative enough, and for an assignment $\textbf{t}^{k}$ to be admissible, we should have observed the occurrence of this in the training data.
+Using the notations in Section 5.2.2, for different types of cliques, we define the set of admissible repair transforms for different node labels as follows: where $\gamma$ represents the set of possible labels for a node, $T^S$, $T^P$, and $T^T$ are the sets whose elements are 1-tuple, 2-tuple, and 3-tuple respectively.

-Based on the established admissible repair transforms for different node labels, we can determine whether the assignments for different cliques violate the constraint as follows:
+Based on the established admissible repair transforms for different node labels, we can then determine whether the assignments for different cliques violate the constraint as follows:

 where the value 1 means the constraint is violated and the assignment is not admissible.